elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/10/how-to-create-a-website-for-my-online-business.md

 Investing in SEO can be a great way to improve your visibility online and attract more customers to your business.
 If you're not sure where to start, contact a reputable SEO agency to help you get started.

+If you want to learn how to do SEO for your local small business, I have a [handy guide and a free SEO Template here](/blog/2022/10/seo-checklist-for-local-small-business-websites/ "SEO Checklist For Local Small Business Websites").

 [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/)

 Google Keyword Planner is a free keyword research tool that helps you find relevant keywords for your SEO strategy.
 You can use it to find new keywords and get ideas for your website or blog.
 It can also help you improve your existing SEO strategy by giving you insights into how people are searching for your site.